-Before buying an insurance product, consumers need clear, comprehensive disclosures so they can understand its scope, nature, and cost.
-These disclosures should be easy to compare so consumers can evaluate policy benefits across providers (see also Chapter 8, Long-Term Services and Supports—Private Long-Term Care Insurance).
+Before buying an insurance product, consumers need clear, comprehensive disclosures to understand its scope, nature, and cost.
+These disclosures should be easy to compare so consumers can evaluate policy benefits across providers (see also Private Long-Term Care Insurance).

 Experience from recent natural disasters shows that many policyholders who expected their residential policy to cover most of the damage to their homes regardless of cause were unpleasantly surprised to find out what was actually covered.
-The need to purchase separate policies for various hazards (flood, wind, and others) and to deal with separate adjusters after an incident was cumbersome and inefficient.
-The National Association of Insurance Commissioners (NAIC) has proposed the development of all-perils coverage backed by the National Flood Insurance Program.
+The need to buy separate policies for various hazards (flood, wind, and others), and deal with separate adjusters after an incident, was cumbersome and inefficient.
+The National Association of Insurance Commissioners has proposed the development of all-perils coverage backed by the National Flood Insurance Program.

 Some companies have enforced stricter underwriting standards to limit their exposure in high-risk areas.
 Others have limited the types of properties they insure.
 Some insurers have been forced to leave certain markets altogether.

-States have taken a number of actions to improve the availability and affordability of insurance in coastal areas, which are particularly at risk for weather related damage.
+States have taken a number of actions to improve the availability and affordability of insurance in coastal areas, which are particularly at risk for weather-related damage.
 Some, such as Florida, have created government reinsurance programs that make it more manageable for private insurers to cover losses, thereby making adequate coverage more affordable.
-Many have created state catastrophe funds to provide additional insurance capacity by allowing private insurance companies to set aside money tax-free for covered losses, and many have set up state-run “ wind pools Mortgage lenders sell mortgages in the secondary mortgage market, where they are then pooled together with other mortgages to create a mortgage-backed security (MBS), which is then sold to investors.
-MBS investors receive monthly payments consisting of interest and principal from… ” as insurers-of-last-resort.
+Many have created state catastrophe funds to provide additional insurance capacity by allowing private insurance companies to set aside money tax-free for covered losses.
+In addition, many have set up state-run wind pools Mortgage lenders sell mortgages in the secondary mortgage market, where they are then pooled together with other mortgages to create a mortgage-backed security (MBS), which is then sold to investors.
+MBS investors receive monthly payments consisting of interest and principal from… as insurers-of-last-resort.